Methamphetamine Possession with Intent to Sell Charge (HS 11378) – Frequently Asked Questions

 1. What does “possession for sale” of methamphetamine mean?

-This is one of the most commonly asked meth FAQs.
+This is one of the most commonly asked questions regarding this crime.
 Possession for sale means that you had a large enough quantity of methamphetamine, stored in such a way that it would appear to the police that you had intent to sell it.
 It does not matter if you actually sold the drugs or not.
 That you intended to do so is enough to charge you with this crime.

 2. I was arrested for possession for sale of methamphetamine, but I was only using it for personal use.
 Can I be convicted of possession for sales?

 The answer to this question is: not likely.
 To prove intent to sell, the prosecution must prove that you possessed illegal drugs; that you knew you had them; you knew they were illegal and that you intended to sell them.
 Often, an experienced criminal defense attorney can argue that there was no proof of intention to sell; in this case, your charges could be reduced to simple possession and you could qualify for drug diversion, avoiding jail time altogether.
 Defendants who successfully complete drug diversion may have their charges dismissed.